About Our Practice

 Counseling SDC is a private counseling practice built from a small step and a large leap.
 Counseling SDC, started with a simple conversation between us two therapists; myself, Kathryn Krug, LMFT and co-founder, Michelle Park, LMFT.
-Both, with a history of providing counseling to the community through large public companies.
-There, we worked tirelessly to meet the needs of our clients We saw, we diagnosed, and we treated!
+Both, with a history of providing counseling to the community through large public and county entities.
+There, we have worked tirelessly to meet the needs of our clients, while within the limitations those facilities sometimes set.
+We saw, we diagnosed, and we treated!
 But, something was missing.

-There was not a lot of room in the corporate counseling process for us to reach our clients on a human level.
+There was not a lot of room in the BIG counseling process for us to reach our clients on a human level.

 Did you know it is possible to receive counseling without an official “diagnosis”?

-These are 2 of the ideas that drew us to the beauty of private practice counseling.
+These are 2 of the hundreds of ideas that drew us to the beauty of private practice counseling.
 We see the freedom to personally connect and bring the humor and light that makes us human back to therapy.
 We vowed to set out and make a private practice focused on relationships.
-First and foremost, our relationship with the community, and then with each individual client.
+First and foremost, our practice's relationship with the community, and then with each and every client.

 Counseling SDC Values Technology and we use it to empower our clients.
 We offer tele-counseling options for all levels of therapy

 Counseling SDC Values your Trust and Privacy.
 That is why we do not submit any of your session note documentation to a third party biller, insurance or private payers.